-Because the fields in the pivot table can be placed in any configuration, the result is a different report layout effect each time.
-Figure 1.5 shows a pivot table created from the same source list as the pivot table in Figure 1.4, but this time presents a report to analyse the average quantity (value area) of products sold (rows area) and delivered to a given customer (filter area) using a given transport type (columns area).
+Because the fields in the pivot table can be positioned in any configuration, the result is a different report layout effect each time.
+Figure 1.5 shows a pivot table created from the same source list as the pivot table in Figure 1.4, but this time it presents a report to analyse the average quantity (Values area) of products sold (Rows area) and delivered to a given customer (Filters area) using a given Transport type (Columns area).

-А В С D E F G Н 1
+А В С D E F G н 1

-1 Customer (All) 🔽 D: (7.1
+1 Customer (All) - 2 - -

-2 PivotTal ble Fields \sim ×
+2 PivotTab ole Fields $\sim$ ×

-3 Average of Quantity Column Labels 💌 Choose fields to add to report 0 •
+3 Average of Quantity Column Labels Choose fields to add to report:

-4 Row Labels air land maritime Grand Total Count 0
+4 Row Labels air land maritime Grand Total Search 0

-5 Apples 15 15 Search 2
+5 Apples 15 5 15 Search 2

-6 Apricots 12,5 12,5 12,5 Product •
+6 Apricots 12,5 5 12,5 12,5 Product •

-7 Berries 15 15 Quantity
+7 Berries 15 5 15 Quantity

-8 Carrot 10 10 Price H
+8 Carrot 10 10 Price

-9 Cherries 10 20 15 The value e of sales
+9 Cherries 10 ) 20 15 The value

-10 Cucumbers 12,5 12,5 Transpor rt type
+10 Cucumbers 12,5 5 12,5 Transport Date of sa

-11 Onion 13 15 14 More Tables ale L
+11 Onion 13 15 14 More Tables ie . - -

-12 Parsley 10 10 20 13,33333333 more rubics. -
+12 Parsley 10 ) 10 20 13,33333333

-13 Peaches 12,5 12,5 Drag fields b oetween areas bel ow:
+13 Peaches 12,5 12,5 Drag fields be etween areas bel OW:

 14 Pears 15 15 T Filters Columns

-15 Plums 30 30 30 Customer • Transport type e ÷
+15 Plums 30 30 30 Customer • Transport type •

-16 Potatoes 20 25 21,25
+16 Potatoes 20 ) 25 21,25

-17 Raspberries 10 15 12,5
+17 Raspberries 10 ) 15 12,5

-18 Strawberries 20 20 = Rows Σ Values
+18 Strawberries 20 ) 20 = Rows $\Sigma$ Values

-19 Tomatoes 10 10 Product • Average of Qu uantity •
+19 Tomatoes 10 10 Product • Average of Quantity •

 20 Grand Total 14,64285714 15,72727273 18 15,6

+~ 4 1

 Figure 1.5.
-Pivot table showing the Average number of sold products delivered to a given customer using individual types of transport
+Pivot table showing the Average number of sold products delivered to a given Customer using individual types of transport

-Currently, there is an increased interest among entrepreneurs in 'what if' spreadsheets with optimisation capabilities, such as EXCEL Solver (Microsoft Co.).
+Currently, there is an increased interest among entrepreneurs in 'what if?' spreadsheets with optimisation capabilities, such as EXCEL Solver (Microsoft Co.).
 Excel Solver is primarily used to solve and optimise process design and integration.
-Practising engineers also use spreadsheets for many tasks, as process optimisation is becoming an increasingly common task in process synthesis, design, and integration.
+Practicing engineers also use spreadsheets for many tasks, as process optimisation is becoming an increasingly common task in process synthesis, design and integration.

-Due to its usefulness, the solver is very often used in the decision-making process for optimising issues such as: efficient use of existing materials, reducing delivery and transport costs, determining production volumes, or determining the best multi-shift work schedule.
+Due to its usefulness, the solver is very often used in the decision-making process for optimising issues such as: efficient use of existing materials, reducing delivery and transport costs, determining production volumes or determining the best multi-shift work schedule.

-Solver is a free add-in for Microsoft Excel spreadsheet.
+Solver is a free add-in for the Microsoft Excel spreadsheet.
 Excel Solver has two nonlinear unconstrained optimisers, the quasi-Newton method and the reduced gradient method.
-These are used within the Generalised Reduced Gradient algorithm for solving constrained optimisation problems.
+These are used within the Generalized Reduced Gradient algorithm for solving constrained optimisation problems.
 The linear simplex method with constraints on variables and the branch-and-bound method can be used to solve linear and integer problems.
 The approach used to obtain better initial estimates of the underlying variables in any one-dimensional search can be specified in the Solver options.
-Linear extrapolation from the tangent vector or quadratic extrapolation can be used, which can improve results for highly nonlinear problems.
-It is also possible to specify a differential method to estimate the derivatives of the objective and constraint functions: Forward, when the values of the constraints change relatively slowly; or Central, used for problems when the constraints change rapidly, especially near the limits of the active constraints (Ferreira et al., 2004).
+Linear extrapolation from the tangent vector or quadratic extrapolation can be used, which can improve results for highly non-linear problems.
+It is also possible to specify a differential method to estimate the derivatives of the objective and constraint functions: Forward, when the values of the constraints change relatively slowly, or Central, used for problems when the constraints change rapidly, especially near the limits of the active constraints (Ferreira et al., 2004).